-The key performance indicators used by management are predominantly consideration of whether there have been breaches of the Transaction Documents.
-However, there are certain measures (triggers) set out in the transaction documents which are relevant to the Company including assessing whether all counterparties involved in the transaction have a rating that remains adequate to support their on-going roles in the Programme, and arrears related events.
-There were no triggers breached in the year.
+The key performance indicators used by management predominantly involve the consideration of whether there have been breaches of the Transaction documents.
+There are certain measures (triggers) set out in the Transaction documents which are relevant to the Company including assessing whether all counterparties involved in the transaction have a rating that remains adequate to support their on-going roles in the programme, and arrears related events.
+There were no triggers breached in the year (2021: none).